thejacedev/expo-screenshotter/README.md

 ## 📋 Usage

-There are two main commands:
+There are three main commands:

 ### Initialize Configuration